 London, Ontario N6B 1L1

-v Dented canned goods may be reduced in price.
+- Dented canned goods may be reduced in price.
 However, don’t buy them if they are really damaged, as the chemicals from the tin may cause food poisoning.

-v Never shop on an empty stomach!
+- Never shop on an empty stomach!
 Everything looks tasty when you are hungry.

-v “No-name” or generic-brand products are usually better money value and often equal (if not better) quality than brand-name products.
+- “No-name” or generic-brand products are usually better money value and often equal (if not better) quality than brand-name products.

-v Buy day-old bakery products and freeze what you don’t use right away.
+- Buy day-old bakery products and freeze what you don’t use right away.

-v Buy “B” –grade poultry products.
+- Buy “B” –grade poultry products.
 They have the same food value as “A” grade; they just don’t look as good.

 No matter how well we budget, share or plan, there will always come a time when we simply run out of food and money.
 Income assistance has not been in line with the cost of living since 1975 and, in Ontario, the income assistance was reduced by 21.6% in 1995 and has not had a single cost of living increase since that time.
 Therefore, as the costs of heat, transportation, housing, food, etc. are rising, each dollar buys less and less.
-Minimum wage levels have not been in line with cost of living increases, either and running out of food is becoming an increasingly common experience, shared by many families in our community.
+Minimum wage levels have not been in line with the cost of living increases, either and running out of food is becoming an increasingly common experience, shared by many families in our community.

 There are charity food programs providing emergency hunger relief that you may access during these times.
 Charity food programs include food banks, community meal programs, and the provision of food vouchers.
 These services are provided because people in our community believe that everyone has the right to this most basic life necessity: food.
 People donate food, money and time to make these programs work.
-Unfortunately, many of charitable food programs have become “public dumps” for large grocery store chains.
-As perishable foods such as bread, pastries, meat and vegetables reach the end of their “sell by” dates, they are shipped off to charitable food programs.
-Otherwise the grocery stores would have to pay dumping fees to dump them in landfill sites.
+Unfortunately, many charitable food programs have become “public dumps” for large grocery store chains.
+As perishable foods such as bread, pastries, meat, and vegetables reach the end of their “sell by” dates, they are shipped off to charitable food programs.
+Otherwise, the grocery stores would have to pay dumping fees to dump them in landfill sites.
 They may actually receive an additional financial benefit, a charitable tax receipt, for giving this garbage to the poor and disadvantaged.
 Furthermore, some charities may charge money for these items, claiming they are providing “a hand up, not a hand out”.
 Some large groceries chains have taken an ethical stand against this practice and will not use charitable food programs as dumps.

 When accessing Charitable Hunger Relief, remember that the people who tend to work (paid or volunteer) in charitable food programs are generally quite knowledgeable of the issues faced by low-income earners in today’s society.
 Running out of food can sometimes cause distress and feelings of embarrassment, during an already difficult time.
 When you go to one of these places, be yourself.
 Talk with the other people who are working there or who are using the services, to discuss what other resources exist, share information, or discuss local or larger political strategies for permanently changing the need for these services.
 Sometimes these experiences can generate ideas and energy necessary for positive change.

-You can contact your case worker if you are on assistance, and require food vouchers.
+You can contact your caseworker if you are on assistance, and require food vouchers.
 However, the cost of the vouchers will be deducted from your next month’s cheque.
 Workers make vouchers available only when they see it as a last resort, and do not encourage or advertise the option.
 Vouchers are delivered between Saturdays after 15th of the month.

 281 Wellington St at Horton St, London